 Making this recipe

-- Stir together the honey, soy sauce, garlic, apple cider vinegar, worcestershire sauce and sesame oil.
+- To the stainless steel insert of your Instant Pot, stir together the honey, soy sauce, garlic, apple cider vinegar, worcestershire sauce and sesame oil.

 - Add chicken thighs and stir to coat.